egdoc/ansible-role-jetbrains/README.md

 The version of the Jetbrains IDE you want to download and install (e.g: 2023.3.1)

+        jetbrains_local_download_dir: /tmp

+The directory on the control node where to download the IDE tarball

         jetbrains_installation_dir: /opt/jetbrains

 The root installation directory